eclipse-volttron/volttron-core/docker/DOCKER.md

 ## Persisting the VOLTTRON data

+Creating a datavolume allows a container to maintain its state over restarting.
+The volttron container stores it's state in a directory /home/volttron/datavolume.

+This first command will create a directory on the host called $PWD/datavolume (if it doesn't exist) and will use it for maintaining a VOLTTRON_HOME and a virtual environment that is used inside the container.

 ```bash
 # Allow the datavolume (contains VOLTTRON_HOME and virtual environment) to
 # be persisted to the host.